ishay320/esp8266_IRremote/README.md

 - Control IR
 - Reconfigure the WIFI on the fly
 - To be able to add more sensors or controllers
-- full OTA support
+- Full OTA support
+- Have good UI
+- Connect to app or have static ip for remote connection

 ## done:

 - Running server
 - Control IR
-- full OTA support via arduinoIDE
+- Full OTA support via arduinoIDE
-- python script that makes html files to .h
+- Python script that makes html files to .h
-- if cannot connect to the wifi it open AP at `address = 192.168.4.22`
+- If cannot connect to the wifi it open AP at `address = 192.168.4.22`
-- temperature sensor (analog)
+- Temperature sensor (analog)
 - Reconfigure the WIFI on the fly - (but not save...)